 Modern Slavery Act 2018

-The Modern Slavery Bill 2018 has been passed by both houses of Parliament and is likely to come into effect on 1 January 2019.
+The Modern Slavery Bill 2018 was passed by both houses of Parliament and came into effect on 1 January 2019.
 First reports are expected in 2020 within six month of the entity’s reporting year and are required to be signed off by the entity’s principal governing body.

-The Modern Slavery Bill 2018 has been passed by both houses of Parliament and is likely to come into effect on 1 January 2019.
+The Modern Slavery Bill 2018 was passed by both houses of Parliament and came into effect on 1 January 2019.

 It establishes a Modern Slavery Reporting Requirement that requires entities operating in Australia with more than AUD$100 million annual revenue to produce an annual public statement describing what they are doing to address modern slavery risks.
 Other entities may voluntarily report.